abiramen/2021-compclub-summer-ctf/web/writeup.md

 'Password did not match expected encoded result: `aXJlQUxMeUxpa0VzUGFjZVNoaVBzMjA3JA==`'

 This looks a lot like base-64 encoding - the biggest giveaway is the occurrence of equal signs on the end (which has a 2/3 probability of happening with base-64).
-Googling for a base-64 decoder gives us plenty of results, and decoding it gets us the password to use with the username 'spaceman' - 'ireALLyLikEsPaceShiPs207$'.
+Googling for a base-64 decoder gives us plenty of results, and decoding it gets us the password to use with the username 'astronaut' - 'ireALLyLikEsPaceShiPs207$'.
 Logging in will give you the flag.

 You can also decode base-64 on a Linux command line with `echo 'aXJlQUxMeUxpa0VzUGFjZVNoaVBzMjA3JA==' | base64 -d`.